moment/momentjs.com/docs/moment/07-customization/00-intro.md

 moment.defineLocale('fakeLocale', {parentLocale:'xyz'})
 ```

-As of **next moment version** when attempting to create a moment with the newly defined locale, moment will attempt to lazy load the parent if it exists.
+As of **2.21.0** when attempting to create a moment with the newly defined locale, moment will attempt to lazy load the parent if it exists.
 Failing that it will default the parent to the global locale.

 As of **2.12.0** it is also possible to update a locale's properties.